racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Scripting/Home/InteractiveScripting.md

 ##Example of an Interactive Script
-Your first PyLabs script was the Hello World script.
+Your first Pylabs script was the Hello World script.
 In the example below we add some interactivity to this script:

 [[code]]
 from pylabs.InitBase import *